Since winter is approaching soon and it is the time for sniffles and sneezing, what do you think about getting a FLU SHOT as an ounce of prevention?

 Dear Achoo, cough, cough,

 There are two types of flu vaccines: the injection and the nasal spray.
 Injectable flu vaccines usually contain inactivated strains of types A and B flu virus and help your body to provide immunity to these two common strains of the flu.
-The nasal spray vaccine contains a live, but weakened version of the same strains.
+The nasal spray vaccine contains a live but weakened version of the same strains.
 Any immunity from these vaccines is short-lived; with the predominant influenza virus strain(s) changing each year, the flu shot must be administered annually to continue protection.
 Further, the protection you do get doesn't kick in until about two weeks after getting the vaccine.
 Because of the yearly differences in flu virus strains, annual studies are conducted to determine how well it worked to prevent illness; it currently stands at about 40 to 60 percent effective against influenza (though there are a few factors to consider that can impact effectiveness).
-What this implies is that while a person reduces their individual risk of getting the flu after having received the vaccine for that year, it‘s still possible to get sick from the illness — but it will likely be milder as compared to not having been vaccinated.
+What this implies is that while a person reduces their individual risk of getting the flu after having received the vaccine for that year, it’s still possible to get sick from the illness — but it will likely be milder as compared to not having been vaccinated.

 Given that the flu vaccine is in short supply during some flu seasons, it’s recommended that folks in certain populations get vaccinated first or earlier in the season.
-The Centers for Disease Control and Prevention (CDC) advise that the following groups of people get the flu vaccine since they're at increased risk for serious complications from the flu, including pneumonia, hospitalizations, and death:
+The Centers for Disease Control and Prevention (CDC) advise that these groups of people get the flu vaccine since they're at increased risk for serious complications from the flu, including pneumonia, hospitalizations, and death:

 - Folks with chronic medical conditions (such as heart disease, diabetes, lung disease, asthma, kidney disease, chronic anemia or other blood disorder, endocrine disorder, immunosuppressed conditions, and other conditions that impact pulmonary function)